 - Prepare an Adoption Assistance Renegotiation Form

 - Forward the Form through supervisory and administrative channels for approval by the Service Region Administrator or designee

-- After approval of the Form, obtain the adoptive family’s signature and distribute to the adoptive family, Children’s Benefit’s Worker, and Regional Billing Clerk
+- After approval of the Form, obtain the adoptive family’s signature and distribute to the adoptive family, children’s benefits worker, and regional billing clerk

 If adoptive parents disagree with the agency’s answer to the requested change, they can file a service appeal request form (DPP-154), which initiates a fair hearing.

-- Failure by the Cabinet to advise an adoptive parent of the availability of adoption assistance as described by 42 U.S.C.
-673 and 922 KAR 1:050, Approval of Adoption Assistance.
+- Failure by the Cabinet to advise an adoptive parent of the availability of adoption assistance

-- Determination by the Cabinet that an adoptive parent is ineligible for adoption assistance upon execution of an adoptive placement agreement as described by 922 KAR 1:050, Approval of Adoption Assistance.
+- Determination by the Cabinet that an adoptive parent is ineligible for adoption assistance upon execution of an adoptive placement agreement

-- Denial of a request for a change in payment level due to a change in an adoptive parent’s circumstances at the time of renewal of an adoption assistance agreement as described by 922 KAR 1:050, Approval of Adoption Assistance.
+- Denial of a request for a change in payment level due to a change in an adoptive parent’s circumstances at the time of renewal of an adoption assistance agreement

-For V/TDD services, please call the Office of the Ombudsman at 800-372-2973.
-Send requests for fair hearing to the following address:
+Parent can send requests for fair hearing to the following address:

 Office of Performance Enhancement